tangkailing/HIC2FISH/README.md

 workflow produces symmetric 50 × 50 distance matrices in micrometres, with one matrix representing one generated cell.

-Experimental DNA-FISH from the new condition is **not required for generation**.
-It is used during model development as the spatial training target and can be supplied optionally after generation for reference-based evaluation and visualization.

 The repository supports three distinct workflows:

 | Goal | Required user data | Result |